raqia-t/Agentic-AI-Powered-E-Commerce-Website/README.md

 ## 🧩 Usage Flow

--Product Search → Type queries like "show me running shoes" -Cart Management → Add/remove/view items with buttons on the frontend -Order Tracking → Check status with "track order ORD101" (Check the Order numbers from the sample_orders.json file) -Customer Support → Ask policy/FAQ questions
+- Product Search → Type queries like "show me running shoes"
+- Cart Management → Add/remove/view items with buttons on the frontend
+- Order Tracking → Check status with "track order ORD101" (Check the Order numbers from the sample_orders.json file)
+- Customer Support → Ask policy/FAQ questions

 ---

 ## 📝 Notes

--If PostgreSQL database isn’t created → script will fail to connect.
+- If PostgreSQL database isn’t created → script will fail to connect.
--Modify DB_CONFIG in embeddings_and_db.py and cart_agent.py if using custom DB/user.
+- Modify DB_CONFIG in embeddings_and_db.py and cart_agent.py if using custom DB/user.
--Ollama must be running in background for LLM responses.
+- Ollama must be running in background for LLM responses.